manuel-freire/ed/doc/01-ADTs.md

 ~~~
 \normalsize

-Output of `cat /proc/742076/maps` on teacher's computer running a simple "hellow world" C++ program that waits for input:
+Output of `cat /proc/742076/maps` on teacher's computer running a simple "hello world" C++ program that waits for input:

 - 40 memory regions, including program, heap, stack, and runtime libraries.
 All are marked `p` for *private*
 - only 2 regions marked `x` for *executable*: our program (`hello`), and `vdso`\footnote{see https://lwn.net/Articles/615809/ for a deep dive into vdso}
-- on this system, stack starts with only 132KB - but can grow to up to 8MB if needed.
+- on this system, the stack starts with only 132KB - but can grow to up to 8MB if needed.
 The total program footprint is 1.5 MB.

 # Avoiding errors with dynamic memory